DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-discovery-peer-review-report.md

 Although a team in discovery won't yet have made tech choices, they should, if relevant, show an understanding of existing options.

-Acknowledge any constraints or business requirements the team is working in.
+Acknowledge any constraints or business requirements the team is working to.

-### Include recommendations
+### Include recommendations and feedback

 Think about how the report can support the team to either explore things further or move into the next phase.